 Results:

 The wheat yield results are shown in table 1.
 The Dungannon site in 2019 was discarded due to variability caused by winter kill.
-Results were mixed across locations but overall there was a slight trend toward higher yields in the Roots not Iron treatment
+Results were mixed across locations but overall there was no statistical difference in yield between treatments.